Single Shot Capture with Tall Monopod

 - Avoiding hitting the camera on doorways or low ceilings

 - Take photos in locations that will best capture the space such as in the middle of a room, hallway, or on a landing

 - If possible, do not take photos too close to walls, doors, and other objects that will block the camera's line of sight

 Capturing High Areas

-Certain jobsites require you to photograph areas that are above the usual height of the 360° camera or in hard to reach areas.
+Specific job sites require you to photograph areas above the usual height of the 360° camera or in hard-to-reach areas.
 In these situations, you can hold out the monopod and point the 360° camera to capture these locations.
-For more information, view our article and video on capturing high areas with a monopod or above ceiling capture with monopods.

 We strongly recommend that you practice this capture method with the hardware setup you plan to use before going onsite.